trustlines-protocol/blockchain/README.md

 - The node of the blockchain itself
 - The monitor that checks if validators act honestly (optional)
 - The bridge between Ethereum and the Trustlines Blockchain (only run by validators)
-- The netstats client to report the node state to `https://netstats.trustlines.foundation`(optional)
+- The netstats client to report the node state to `https://netstats.tlbc.trustlines.foundation` (optional)

 There are multiple ways to set each of these up.
 The most straightforward one by far is via our interactive quickstart script.
 Finer control can be achieved by starting the components individually as Docker containers.
 Finally, it is also possible to avoid Docker altogether and run everything directly on the host machine.

-Before starting the installation process, please have a look at the system requirements and the note on security.
+Before starting the installation process, please have a look at the following sections on the distinction between Laika and the Trustlines Blockchain, system requirements, and security.

-### Networks
+### TLBC and Laika

-There are two blockchain networks related to this project.
-The test network is called Laika.
-The productive network is called the Trustlines Blockchain.
-Often this gets abbreviated to `tlbc`, especially for technical components.
-The instructions within this documentation primarily focus on the Trustlines Blockchain.
+There are two different blockchains related to this project.
+The first one is a testnet called Laika.
+The second one is considered to be the main net and called the Trustlines Blockchain or TLBC.
+The instructions within this document primarily focus on the Trustlines Blockchain.

 ### System Requirements